 You will also have to pour water into the sand from time to time as it evaporates.
 You should not let the sand dry out and keeping it damp will suffice.
-Put a thermometer inside the inner pot and monitor the temperature.
+Put a thermometer in the inner pot and monitor the temperature.
 You will know whether is cold enough for the foods you want to store.
 Make sure the pots are shaded as this will help with the watering times.

 The video below shows how to make a sand pots refrigerator if you are forced to live without refrigeration:

-This is a method used by those who live in the northern mountains where they get a lot of snowfall and snowcover.
-This method can be used in any region that has snow packing down and piling up.
-It is used in regions where the last of the snow melts to late April and it will help you live without refrigeration.
+This is a method used by those who live in the northern mountains where they get a lot of snowfall and snow cover.
+This technique can be used in any region that has snow packing down and piling up.
+It is used in areas where the last of the snow melts to late April and it will help you live without refrigeration.
 You can use a 50 gallons barrel to build your snow cave.
-Lay it on its side in a shade grove and brace it on each side with boards so it wouldn’t roll.
+Lay it on its side in a shady grove and brace it on each side with boards so it wouldn’t roll.

 Set a small piece of plywood inside over the curve of the barrel’s side to create a flat shelf.
 Shovel snow up against the outside of the barrel, around and over it.
 Pack it as hard as you can and add more snow as it ices up.
 Add more snow until it is all covered except for the lid which will become the door.
 Use the lid to cover the door or you can use styrofoam if you have any.

 Make sure you have at least 2 feet of snow packed around and over it.
 Some people will add straws under the barrel and over it, once covered with snow.
-They do so in order to insulate the snow cave.
+They do so to insulate the snow cave.
 In some cases, this helps to extend the life of the snow cave by the end of May.
-This is a good method for those who live where it snows.
+This is a useful method for those who live where it snows.
 It provides them with a good outdoors cooler even when there are “warm” winters.